lawremi/Sprocket/Sprocket Advanced Options.md

         * **uniform** (no preference, completely random)
     * *Scaling option* (see COG's documentation for more details), usually defaults to "base".

 **NOTE**:  in the case of Statistical Variation options, you can refer to the preset's default values by using the `_default_` value.
 Make sure this is the word "default" with an underline before and after it.

-If you want the negative version of the default value, you can use the negative operator before the value (`-_default_`)
+If you want the negative version of the default value, you can use the negative operator before the value (`-_default_`).
+The negative version can be useful in some cases, such as reversing the direction of a vertical vein (`Vein Branch Inclination: -_default_, -_default_, normal, base`), making it go from the bottom up, instead of the top down.

 ## Example Options